Wheelwrights' Charity

 Governance and Leadership

 The charity has 6 trustees, all members of the Worshipful Company of Wheelwrights.
-Current Chairman of the Board of Trustees is Stefan Hay (also Renter Warden of the Company), who serves as CEO of AMDEA and Chairman of the Royal Society of St. George.
-The charity operates under the governance structure of the Worshipful Company of Wheelwrights, which has held a Royal Charter since 1670.
+Current Chairman of the Board of Trustees is Stefan Hay (also Upper Warden of the Company), who will become CEO of AMDEA in August 2025 and is currently Chairman of the Royal Society of St. George.
+The charity operates under the governance structure of the Worshipful Company of Wheelwrights.

 How to Apply